 With the evolution of social media, YouTube, bloggers and Podcasts most of the online data really has only been created in the last few years.
 Think about that for a minute, it’s really still in its’ infancy!
 Now let’s look at who you follow on Instagram, Twitter or Facebook just because they take great fitness pictures or, post delicious looking food on a pretty plate.
 They may have a ton of followers and get hundreds of likes and because of this you may think that person is an ‘expert’ and in truth they may have proclaimed themselves the same without anything to back them up.
 Does saying something make it true?
 No, of course not but, to the average person they may think that yes, it does.
 Why is that?
 It’s an interesting phenomenon and social science study.
 Seems like social media is a big huge online high school non reality type of campus.
 Who has the most ‘likes’?
 Who has more followers?
 It’s really kind of crazy.

 Now what about famous actors or actresses who decide they will write a book on being a health and fitness expert?
 Most people don’t know that they don’t even write their books but use ghost writers.
 Which, is totally understandable with the busy lives they must lead however, what gives them an expert opinion?
 Some simply hit the genetic lottery, got lucky or, had a talent for acting and became famous.
 However, they have not worked for countless hours with clients to help them with their health/fitness goals, struggles or pains.
 In all likelihood they hired the expert trainers and nutrition gurus to help them stay fit and, eat right.
 Where is the experience that is so important to gain by doing hard work of this kind of job working with clients?
 What about the endless hours of study?
-Working on cadavers in school?
-Countless hours of diverse clientele to learn from thereby gaining even more practical knowledge?
+Working on cadavers in school to learn more about anatomy and physiology?
+Countless hours of diverse clientele to learn from, thereby gaining even more practical knowledge?
 Why would you follow someone who doesn’t have any experience or expertise in a field you are trying to get help from?
 I liken it to asking my 2 1/2 year old niece an adult question.
 It makes no sense.

 Seriously though, the internet is such a wonderful tool but at the same time can make people very confused when it comes to a myriad of subjects but especially, on how to get fit and healthy.
 There are so many articles, blogs and various ‘experts’ out there with different advice to give that it can be very hard to find someone you trust.
 It is saturated.
 There is also a lot of bad advice and untruths on the internet by people who want to sell something to you.
 We used to be able to just go into a person’s office and see the degrees they had on their walls but, with the internet and random people just posting their opinions it’s not possible to be able to check expertise in this way.